 All of the following services and resources are available based on a person's current defined status:

-Computers that the college purchases and maintains are only for use by current employees and students (see information below about the Library).
+Computers that the college purchases and maintains are only for use by current employees and students.
 If a former employee (i.e. retiree) wishes to continue using a computer, they must purchase their own.
 If a retiree is assisting in a specific department, they may be able to use the resources of that department, though computers will always be assigned to a current employee.

 The licenses that we hold with Microsoft and other software companies only allow for the use by current employees and students.
 Former employees and students must purchase their own software for personal use.